 Annual CO₂ reduction: 2,015 t CO₂

 To ensure that a variety of produce is still available in the winter months, greenhouses must be heated during the colder seasons.
 Only with a consistent greenhouse climate can vegetable producers secure their yields and deliver their products to various retailers.
 In light of the high energy consumption and associated CO2 emissions, family business Grob Gemüse Ltd. came up with the idea of supplying their own energy, but the possibility of converting to geothermal heating first needed some examination.
 This is because underground exploration is still in its infancy in Switzerland, which is why the project required a lot of planning, research and extensive pumping tests.
 Drilling boreholes to a depth of 1,200 metres was costly, time-consuming and technically demanding.
-In addition, there was the challenge of chemically treating the deep water to produce environmentally compatible waste water.
+In addition, there was the challenge of treating the deep water to produce environmentally compatible waste water.
 While the decision was made to heat using natural gas as a temporary measure for cost reasons, it nevertheless brought with it climate-damaging disadvantages.

 Conversion to renewable energy made possible by funding contribution